kevinjosethomas/kevinjosethomas/README.md

 I'm a high school senior from Vancouver with a passion for computer science and software development.
 I use my full-stack experience to develop efficient software with modern design and exceptional user experiences.

+I'm currently:
-I'm currently working at the [Computational Social Science Lab](https://csslab.cs.toronto.edu/) at the University of Toronto, where I help develop algorithmic teaching tools to enhance human-AI collaboration in chess.
-I'm also leading the [British Columbia Youth Developer Collective](https://bcydc.ca/), a community of over 300 high school developers in British Columbia.
+- Working at the [Computational Social Science Lab](https://csslab.cs.toronto.edu/) at the University of Toronto, where I help develop algorithmic teaching tools to enhance human-AI collaboration in chess
+- Organizing [Hack Club Scrapyard](https://scrapyard.hackclub.com/), a global hackathon happening in Los Angeles and 100+ cities around the world this winter!
+- Leading the [British Columbia Youth Developer Collective](https://bcydc.ca/), a community of over 300 high school developers in British Columbia.

 I enjoy exploring new cities, learning about new technology, and playing badminton :) Check out my work on my [portfolio](https://kevinjosethomas.com/) ✌️